cedadev/nlds/docs/spec/nlds_specification.md

 which mostly consists of the result of a stat call on the path/file in question, as well as some useful metadata.
-The file type is included, which can be one of a few options: FILE, DIRECTORY, LINK.
+The file type is included, which can be one of three options: FILE, DIRECTORY, LINK.

 `object_name` in the above json document refers to the name of the object once written to the object store.